ktmeaton/NCBImeta/README.md

 # NCBImeta
+Efficient and comprehensive metadata acquisition from the NCBI databases (includes SRA).

 NCBImeta is a Python application that retrieves and organizes metadata from the National Centre for Biotechnology Information (NCBI).
 While the NCBI web browser experience allows filtered searches, the output does not facilitate inter-record comparison or bulk record retrieval.
 NCBImeta tackles this issue by creating a local database of NCBI metadata constructed by user-defined search criteria and customizable metadata columns.
 The output of NCBImeta, optionally a SQLite database or text files, can then be used by computational biologists for applications such as record filtering, project discovery, sample interpretation, or meta-analyses of published work.

 ## Installation From PyPI